-STOP Workplace "Jewellery" Related Accidents and Injuries Our Workplace No Jewellery Program: The Problem PHASE 1 - LeClasp Worker JEWELLERY Holder Handles the essentials of the safety initiative --- equipping employees with a jewellery holding device where they can attach rings, earrings, bracelets, necklaces, watches, body piercings, etc. BEFORE walking in the place of work.
+STOP Workplace "Jewellery" Related Accidents and Injuries Our Workplace No Jewellery Program: The Problem PHASE 1 - Worker JEWELLERY Holder Handles the essentials of the safety initiative --- equipping employees with a jewellery holding device where they can attach rings, earrings, bracelets, necklaces, watches, body piercings, etc. BEFORE walking in the place of work.

-LeClasp Worker Equips workers wearing Medical Alert Identification jewellery (bracelets, necklaces) with a non-dangling" substitute (backup, alternative) product that can SAFELY be carried & KEPT ON THEIR PERSON at all times when working in the vicinity of heavy machinery, kitchens, conveyers, tools, vehicles, etc. Item # 1350/52/54 -LeClasp Medical Alert - For proactive employers who take reasonable steps to prevent bodily harm to workers or visitors to facilities. - Recommended across all kinds of industries and sub-sectors including industrial manufacturing and processing, warehousing, construction, oil and gas, pulp and paper, mining, agriculture, health and education services, pharmaceutical, automotive, utilities and electrical, food services, hospitality, chemical, agriculture, transportation, public works fisheries, military, etc. (Hmmm...
-Did we forget someone??) - Today men and women are putting on more jewellery from a traditional watch, bracelet(s), necklace(s) and rings; to trendy body piercings to beautify the nose, lip, belly button and other body parts. - Jewellery related accidents and injuries can happen when dangling neckwear, jewellery and similar items worn by workers get caught in or get stuck against objects, equipment and moving - → Hand lacerations, sprained, crushed or broken fingers, arm fractures. ear scars from headgear, etc. are typical jewellery caused injuries.
-Our Solution We Our patented LeClaspTM SAFETY JEWELLERY HOLDER can "clasp" up to 95% of all popular iewellery.
-A simple squeeze on the thumb pads and voila; a worker's irreplaceable personal possessions are kept safe, secure and protected - ready for safekeeping inside a locker, pocket or lunch box. - ➡ LeClaspTM can help raise awareness to the hazards of jewellery and encourage safety habits at the workplace - LeClaspTM can help prevent jewellerv related contact with objects, equipment and moving parts of machinery accidents - LeClaspTM can help protect "high risk" new hires, young trainees & visitors to facilities from jewellery related injuries - Cost as low as \$6.80 per worker Payback achieved on average after averting 2-3 jewellery related lost-time claims.
-For additional information. visit www.leclasp.com FIRST FIRST REMOVE Jewellery Holder Jewellery Holder SAFETY FIRST STUDENT FIRST PATIENT Jewellery Holder FIRST SOLDIER Jewellery Holder FIRST Workplace Jewellery Holders come decorated on the FRONT side with the choice of six Safety First messages.
+LeClasp Worker Equips workers wearing Medical Alert Identification jewellery (bracelets, necklaces) with a "non-dangling" substitute (backup, alternative) product that can SAFELY be carried & KEPT ON THEIR PERSON at all times when working in the vicinity of heavy machinery, kitchens, conveyers, tools, vehicles, etc.

+- For proactive employers who take reasonable steps to prevent bodily harm to workers or visitors to facilities. - Recommended across all kinds of industries and sub-sectors including industrial manufacturing and processing, warehousing, construction, oil and gas, pulp and paper, mining, agriculture, health and education services, pharmaceutical, automotive utilities and electrical, food services, hospitality chemical, agriculture, transportation, public works fisheries, military, etc. (Hmmm...
+Did we forget someone??) - ► Today men and women are putting on more jewellery from a traditional watch, bracelet(s), necklace(s) and rings; to trendy body piercings to beautify the nose, lip, belly button and other body parts. - Jewellery related accidents and injuries can happen when dangling neckwear, jewellery and similar items worn by workers get caught in or get stuck against objects, equipment and moving - → Hand lacerations, sprained, crushed or broken fingers, arm fractures. ear scars from headgear, etc. are typical jewellery caused injuries.
+Our Solution Our patented Worker Jewellery Holder can "clasp" up to 95% of all popular jewellery.
+A simple squeeze on the thumb pads and voila: an employees irreplaceable personal possessions are kept safe, secure and protected ready for safekeeping inside a locker, pocket or lunch box. - Ы LeClasp[TM] can help raise awareness to the hazards of jewellery and encourage safety habits at the workplace - LeClaspTM can help prevent jewellery related contact with objects, equipment and moving parts of machinery accidents - LeClaspTM can help protect "high risk" new hires, young trainees & visitors to facilities from jewellery related injuries - Cost as low as \$6.80 per worker Payback achieved on average after averting 2-3 jewellery related lost-time claims.
+For additional information. visit www.quaqtum.com FIRST REMOVE FIRST SAFETY FIRST STUDENT FIRST PATIENT FIRST SOLDJER Jewellery Holder / Jewellery Holder / Jewellery Holder / Jewellery Holder FIRST Workplace Jewellery Holders come decorated on the FRONT side with the choice of six Safety First messages.
 An ounce of prevention is worth a pound of cure!

-Workplace No Jewellery Program Our Strict No Jewellery Program (Phase 1 and 2) PHASE 1 - Handles the essentials of the safety initiative --- equipping employees with a iewellery holding device where they can attach rings, bracele necklaces, earrings, watches and piercings BEFORE walking in the place work.
-Item # 1250 - LeClasp Workplace JEWELLERY Holder comes identification the FRONT side with YOUR choice of Safety First message (1A - #-D)
+Workplace No Jewellery Program Our Strict No Jewellery Program (Phase 1 and 2) PHASE 1 - Handles the essentials of the safety initiative --- equipping employees with a iewellery holding device where they can attach rings, bracele earrings, watches and piercings BEFORE walking in the place FIRST PATIENT Jewellery Holder Item # 1252 - Extra Organization Logo and Safety Slogan on the BACK Side Item # 1250 - Worker JEWELLERY Holder decorated on the FRONT side with YOUR choice of Safety First message (1A -1f-D) MSG one (1) per worker HERE!